tundish/blathnaid/blathnaid/book/chapters.rst

 The Mayor also ran a system of licences which meant you had to apply for permission to light a brazier.

-And that's how Jack found the Smiths, down at the dock by the river.
+And that’s how Jack found the Smiths, down at the dock by the river.
-They'd all built their workshops on the same wharf, having had to pool together to pay the fees for running their Forges.
+They’d all built their workshops on the same wharf, having had to pool together to pay the fees for running their Forges.

 Checks